stlzdev/stlzp/README.md

 AI Engineer [@Sound of Earth](https://soundof.earth?ref=github-stlzp)<br>
 MSE Bioengineering and BSE Artificial Intelligence + Neuroscience @University of Pennsylvania

 I am an engineer and researcher building software and brain tech.
 My research specialty is in the neural mechanisms of memory encoding and statistical learning.
-My tech projects revolve around the use of computer vision, machine learning and neural network modelling to build powerful technologies the brain-computer revolution. <br>
+My tech projects revolve around the use of computer vision, machine learning and neural network modelling to build powerful technologies for the brain-computer revolution. <br>

 In my free time, I enjoy reading philosophy, making videos and eating eggs.